Which Dog Breeds Shed the Most?

 This is another sled breed with excessive coat and excessive shedding.
 They are great dogs, and if you are lucky enough to have your house decorated all in white, maybe you won´t notice it all that much.
 Unfortunately, Samoyed hairs have a tendency to gravitate to plates and dishes of food—no matter how you choose to decorate.

 This was a close call between the Rough Collie, the Border Collie, and the Sheltie.
 The Rough Collie wins out though since the dog breed is larger and is able to more effectively clogs drains and ruins couches.

 If you want fewer hairs in your drains, go for one of the runner ups.

 Another close call on this one, but the Alaskan Malamute lost out for some reason.
 Maybe it was all of those years of college when I would come home to play with my huskies and swallow their fur.

 Dog hair memories!

+A diet with supplemental fatty acids will help some.
+(This is one of the methods I used on my own dogs.)
 Be sure to watch the video with your dogs present.
-Even with my cheap speakers my dog gets really excited listening to these dogs sing.
+Even with my cheap speakers, my dog gets really excited listening to these dogs sing.